LordofGhost/CRUD-Example/README.md

 ## Credits

-This Project is a modify version of the one shown in this [Post](https://medium.com/@hassanjabbar2017/performing-crud-operations-using-react-with-net-core-a-step-by-step-guide-0176efa86934).
+This Project was originaly based on this Blog [Post](https://medium.com/@hassanjabbar2017/performing-crud-operations-using-react-with-net-core-a-step-by-step-guide-0176efa86934), but now it corresponds to less than 10% of the codebase.